Having a sick pig can be stressful and traumatic, especially when trying to find the cause of its symptoms.

 The illness can spread to your other pigs in the herd if you don’t catch it in time and take the necessary steps to treat the disease or condition.
 Paying attention to your pig when they are healthy will alert you when something is off.

 What should a healthy pig look like?
-A healthy pig should move around, their eyes should be bright, and they should eat a good amount of food.
+A healthy pig should move around, have bright eyes, and eat a good amount of food.
 Healthy pigs look alert and take regular mud baths.
 They should be no discharge or mucus from its eyes or nose.
 A healthy pig’s temperature should be between 101.5 and 102 degrees Fahrenheit.

 Now that we know what the expected behavior of a healthy pig should be, let’s take a closer look at the 10 critical symptoms of a sick pig, as well as the steps you should take to treat them: